sohaillansarii/Car-Price-Predictor/README.md

 | Linear Regression |   0.8468 | 1.2217 |
 | Lasso Regression  |   0.8468 | 1.2217 |

-> 📈 Both models achieved identical performance, indicating minimal impact from L1 regularization on this dataset.
+>  Although both models achieved identical R² and MAE values, Lasso Regression generated predictions that were marginally closer to the actual values in certain cases.
+Overall, the effect of L1 regularization on model performance was negligible.
 ---

 ## Requirements